-A Guide to Exploring Faith as an Adult
+How to Navigate a Midlife Change of Faith

 Indeed, many opponents of faith attack it by appealing to precisely these childish impressions.
 For example, just before Christmas in 2010, I saw a billboard at the mouth of the Lincoln Tunnel in New Jersey featuring the silhouette of the Three Kings approaching Bethlehem.
 The caption underneath read, “You KNOW it’s a Myth.
 This Season, Celebrate REASON!”

-I will admit that I broke out laughing when I saw it, because it was such a clever ploy by a group opposed to religion.
+I will admit that I broke out laughing when I saw it because it was such a clever ploy by a group opposed to religion.
 But it was not an appeal to reason—exactly the contrary.
 It was an appeal to reduce faith to a story many of us heard as children, and to reject it outright if, as adults, it does not seem likely to be literally accurate in every detail.
 That’s about as reasonable as divorcing your spouse because he or she doesn’t live up to the happily-ever-after fairy tales you heard as a child.

 The solution to this obstacle is to reacquaint yourself with faith with mature eyes.
 If you reread a book from your childhood as an adult, you’ll likely find it very different from what you remembered, and pick up on things you missed when you were young.
 The same is true with religious practice.
 We all have hard questions about the meaning of life, and one of the benefits of religious traditions is that their sacred texts, religious scholars, and longtime practitioners have considered these questions before.
 If the last time you attended a worship service or read a religious text was as a child—or if you have never done so but have only imagined what they’re like—try doing so as an adult with an open mind and heart.
 They might just hold truths that your memories and imagination do not.